Blood tests before an iron infusion: what you need (and when to repeat)

 - Repeat Hb and iron markers no earlier than 4 weeks after the final dose

-- Many patients recheck at 6–8 weeks for a clear picture of repletion
+- Many patients are rechecked at 6–8 weeks for a clear picture of repletion

 What we typically recheck